 From the quirky to the classic, London’s full of exceptional afternoon tea experiences.
 Reportedly served afternoon tea daily, this is one royal habit we’d happily adopt.
 Get started with some of our favourites:

-18. The Royal-approved one: Fortnum & Mason - A Royal Warrant Holder, Fortnum & Mason has been serving tea since 1926 — the year of Her Majesty’s birth.
-Step inside this bastion of Britishness to experience afternoon tea that prizes heritage and flavour.
+20. The Royal-approved one: Fortnum & Mason – A Royal Warrant Holder, Fortnum & Mason has been serving tea since 1926 — the year of Queen Elizabeth II’s birth.
+Step inside this bastion of Britishness to experience afternoon tea that prizes heritage and flavour at the Diamond Jubilee Tea Salon, which was named to mark the historic occasion of Queen Elizabeth II’s 60th year on the throne.

 Create your trademark style

-Her Majesty has long held a reputation as a style icon.
+As with his mother before him, His Majesty has long held a reputation as a style icon with impeccably tailored suits, neat shirts and stylish accessories.
 Wander down the Mile of Style, browsing the Queen’s preferred purveyors to create your very own sartorial homage.

-21. Prepare for all seasons at Barbour - Make like Her Majesty and add a classic wax jacket to your wardrobe from Barbour at 73-77 Regent Street.
+22. Prepare for all seasons at Barbour – Make like His Majesty and add a classic wax jacket to your wardrobe from Barbour at 73-77 Regent Street.

-22. Discover your signature scent at Penhaligon's - Nothing rekindles memories or evokes emotion quite like a sensory experience.
-Find your new favourite fragrance at Penhaligon’s Regent Street boutique.
+23. Discover your signature scent at Penhaligon’s – Nothing rekindles memories or evokes emotion quite like a sensory experience.
+A favourite of the King, Penhaligon’s Regent Street boutique is full of beautiful fragrances

-23. Uncover vintage treasures at Beyond Retro - Browse handpicked items from the 60s to the 00s and take home future heirloom pieces from Beyond Retro.
+24. Uncover vintage treasures at Beyond Retro – Follow King Charles III’s sustainable ethos by browsing for handpicked items from the 60s to the 00s and take home future heirloom pieces from Beyond Retro

 Journey through historic and modern London

-Her Majesty is not only the Head of State for the United Kingdom, but for countries across the world that make up the Commonwealth, too.
-Play homage to this by dining at the wealth of restaurants that find their flavours from global influences this summer.
+His Majesty is not only the Head of State for the United Kingdom, but for countries across the world that make up the Commonwealth, too.
+Play homage to this by dining at the wealth of restaurants that find their flavours from global influences.

 Find a moment of calm…